agaek/fractal_dimension/README.md

 fractal_dim_final.py - contains just the functions to determine the fractal dimensions of an object in the image

-helpscripts.py - additional scripts I used, described below
+helpscripts.py - additional utility scripts I used, to automate the experimental data processing

 I wrote this program when doing research on viscous fingering, so this repository also includes some code to detect the radius of the circular object (the fractal I was investigating in my case), and to apply these functions to a video by splitting it into frames.
 It may include a DLA (Diffusion Limited Aggregation) simulation sometime later.